-Linux vs Windows - Which OS is Better in 2019?
+Linux vs Windows - Which OS is Better?

 We all love comparisons.
 One of the oldest comparisons or debates in the history of IT is that which pits Windows against Linux.
 It’s a subplot of another debate with a much wider scope: proprietary vs open source, but just as relevant for businesses.